brsm019/coffee/README.md

 Mongo_URI - Create a mongo databse to get this parameter.

 Stripe_test_key - You will have to set up a stripe account.
-To make a dummy payment use 42424 recursively.
+To make a dummy payment, use 42424 recursively.

 Node_env should be set to production.